-Having sweaty hands on occasion is normal, but how do you know when you’re sweating too much?
+Having sweaty hands occasionally is normal, but how do you know when you’re sweating too much?
 Joseph Dyer, D.O., a dermatologist at Piedmont, says excessive sweating, also known as hyperhidrosis, is a common reason people see their dermatologist.

-“Everyone should sweat under certain circumstances, like with exercise or when it is hot outside,” says Dr. Dyer.
+“Everyone should sweat under certain circumstances, like with exercise or when it is hot outside,” Dr. Dyer says.
 “Sweating helps us cool off in these situations.
 It becomes hyperhidrosis when there is an increase in perspiration beyond what a person needs for regulating body temperature.”

-He says sweaty hands may make it difficult to hold a pencil or cause you embarrassment when shaking hands with someone.
-You may notice that sweat drips from your hands or that they sweat more than other parts of your body.
+He says sweaty hands may make it difficult to hold a pencil or cause embarrassment when shaking hands with someone.
+You may notice that sweat drips from your hands or that they sweat more than other body parts.

 These are all signs of hyperhidrosis, which affects men and women equally.